 - Flexibility: You should be able to easily change and scale the key metrics you analyze as your organization's goals and priorities evolve.

 - Real-Time: The true value of a data analytics tool is being able to view multiple operational outlooks daily instead of running multiple reports for numerous programs and exporting them to a spreadsheet.
-Any quality data analytic tool can show you real-time data on the fly.
+Any quality data analytics tool can show you real-time data on the fly.

 Key Benefits of Data Analytics

 The power behind data analytics is its ability to improve efficiency and automation while freeing up time and resources to focus on core mission goals.
 It can streamline internal processes, reducing errors and increasing overall efficiency.
-Seeing trends and patterns allows the organization to ask better questions about how it can improve, leading to leaders making better decisions.
+Seeing trends and patterns allows an organization to ask better questions about how it can improve, leading to leaders making better decisions.

 Organizations can see their progress and compare their performance against other entities.
 This type of information can be invaluable for setting goals, measuring success, and deciding where to allocate resources.
-Additionally, data analytics can help reveal patterns that would otherwise be invisible, such as how changes in the economy or political landscape impact donations.
+Additionally, data analytics can help reveal patterns that would otherwise be invisible, such as how changes in the economy or within the political landscape impact donations.

 Overall, leveraging data analytics is an essential tool for helping your organization thrive in today's competitive landscape.
 With a bit of ingenuity, you can use it to help advance your mission in powerful ways.